Anna Ritchie (archaeologist): Education

 Her interest in archaeology began as a young student at Woking Girls’ Grammar School in the 1950s.
 The school had a small collection of Roman and Egyptian artefacts which the young Anna curated, catalogued and redisplayed.
 In an interview with the Egypt Centre at Swansea University, she recalled, 'the artefacts were displayed in a shelved case in the main entrance hall of the school, and I loved looking after them.
 You are right in thinking that I compiled the first inventory, and indeed that the museum was a spur to my future as an archaeologist.'
-She received her BA from Cardiff University and completed her PhD at the University of Edinburgh in 1970.
+She received her BA from Cardiff University (where her undergraduate dissertation was on the 'Linear Earthworks of Wessex', where she studied with Richard J. C. Atkinson) and then moved to the University of Edinburgh to study with Stuart Piggott.
+The title of her doctoral thesis (1970) was "Settlements and Economy in Britain during the first millennium B.C."

 Career

 Beginning her career in the late 1960s, she has researched and published widely in academic and popular publications.
-In 1968, she married fellow archaeologist J N Graham Ritchie in 1968, (died 2005) and the couple had two children.
+In 1968, she married fellow archaeologist J N Graham Ritchie (died 2005) and the couple had two children.
 She and her husband often collaborated on fieldwork, research and writing projects, including Scotland: Archaeology and Early History (1981), the Oxford Archaeological Guide to Scotland (1998) and The Ancient Monuments of Orkney, published in 1978.
+Her research, excavations and publications span from the Neolithic of Scotland through to the later first millennium AD, particularly the Picts and early Norse.

-In the 1970s she directed excavations at three major archaeological sites in Orkney - the Pictish and Viking farmstead at Buckquoy in Birsay, the Neolithic farmstead of Knap of Howar on Papa Westray and a Neolithic chambered cairn on the Holm of Papa Westray.
+In the 1970s she directed three major archaeological excavations in Orkney - the Pictish and Viking farmstead at Buckquoy in Birsay, the Neolithic farmstead of Knap of Howar on Papa Westray and a Neolithic chambered cairn on the Holm of Papa Westray.
+All three were ground-breaking for our understanding of these sites.

+Her excavations at Buckquoy lasted for ten weeks over the summers of 1970 and 1971.
+Other archaeologists working on the excavations included Isla MacInnes, Ian Ralston, Ian Shepherd, Alexandra (Lekky) Tuckwell (later Shepherd) and Arthur MacGregor.
+The site is celebrated for the sequence of Pictish buildings, with Anna reinterpreting the results over thirty years later.
+One of the key finds from the site, the Buckquoy spindle-whorl, inspired a collection of jewellery by notable Orkney Jeweller Sheila Fleet.

+For most of her career she worked as a freelance archaeologist, although she held a temporary lectureship in archaeology at Edinburgh in 1972.
 As well as publishing widely in academic journals and books, Ritchie has also written extensively for more popular publications.
 She has authored numerous guidebooks and publications for the HMSO and Historic Environment Scotland, covering topics such as Scottish Prehistory, Picts, Vikings, early Medieval sculpture and place-focused works on the archaeology of Iona, Orkney, Shetland, and Bute.
 She was a panellist on a 1971 episode of the television show Animal, Vegetable, Mineral, discussing the Viking Age.
 She has also acted as a consultant for the television series Time Team and Blood of the Vikings.